Authentic Vada Pav Chutney (Dry Garlic Chutney / Lasun Khobra Chutney)

 Peel of the peanuts removed.

-Step 5: Add ½ cup of grated dry coconut to the pan and dry roast until browned.
+Step 4: Add ยฝ cup of grated dry coconut to the pan and dry roast on medium-low heat until it turns a pale golden brown and smells sweetly toasted.
 Remove to a plate and set aside.

 Roasted coconut in a pan.